 - We are tested and trusted since 1994.

-- We were named as the Best HIPAA Platform Provider in 2018.
+- We were named as the Best HIPAA Platform Provider for four years in a row.

-- We were awarded Best Patient Data Security Solution award in 2019.
+- We were awarded the Best Patient Data Security Solution award in 2019.

-For more information about our HIPAA Compliant Storage Solutions, please contact us today!
+For more information about our HIPAA Compliant Cloud Hosting, please contact us today!